bbiswal333/bridge/README.md

 Developer Guide
 ===============
 Bridge is an internal open source project with the main goal of open contribution and collaboration.
 Therefore everything which is needed to run this application is included in this repository.
-The server and client repository are just wrapping this repository (which is a npm module), deploy it and provide some update functionality around that.
-To contribute, just fork this project, make some changes and send us a pull request.
+We use the bridge-client repository to upload binaries of our client and the bridge-server repository for our monsoon readymade which makes it possible to setup a new bridge instance automatically in a few minutes.

 ## git installation & ssh setup
 * download and install `git` from [git-scm](http://git-scm.com/downloads)